Housing Expense Guideline For Financial Independence

 If you want to achieve financial independence, you need to get your housing expenses under control.
 This article will provide a housing expense guideline to help you achieve financial freedom sooner, rather than later.

 Although I've said that overpaying for a car is the #1 wealth killer for the middle class, paying ever rising rent over the long run could actually be way worse.
+You don't want to rent forever because then you're at the mercy of inflation forever.

 Inflation is an unstoppable juggernaut that will smash your retirement dreams to smithereens if you aren't on the right side.
 If you can stabilize your housing expenses, you will have a much easier time creating more wealth.